Burning off: Burn-off definition

-Burning off of shows was more common on the main broadcast networks before the reality of reality television.
-While new episodes of cancelled shows would often earn decent ratings (by summer standards) compared to repeats of established shows, CBS's results in the summer of 2000 with a successful reality show in Big Brother and a massive blockbuster in Survivor led to a turn towards other less-expensive new reality-TV episodes during the summer and away from bothering to air burn-off products at all.
-The arc of the last 20 years (since around 2002) has been for cancelled shows to have unaired episode air in one of three locations: an affiliated cable network (the final episodes of Freaks and Geeks were shown this way), a DVD release of the show (which was not that common for most of these unsuccessful shows but did happen sometimes), and as part of a streaming deal.
+Burning off shows was more common on the main broadcast networks before reality television, when that format became a cultural phenomenon in the summer of 2000.
+While new episodes of canceled shows would often earn decent ratings (by summer standards) compared to repeats of established shows, CBS's results in that with a successful reality show in Big Brother and a massive blockbuster in Survivor led to a turn towards other less-expensive new reality-TV episodes during the summer and away from bothering to air burn-off products at all.
+The arc of the last 20+ years (since around 2002) has been for canceled shows to have unaired episodes air in one of three locations: an affiliated cable network (the final episodes of Freaks and Geeks were shown this way), a DVD release of the show (which was not that common for most of these unsuccessful shows but did happen sometimes), and/or on a network or conglomerate's streaming portal.

-Outside series with universal negative reception or other outside issues, the phenomenon has effectively become rare as of the late 2010s, with networks and services more apt to air the entire run of a series through another venue to assure the entire season will air.
+Outside series with universal negative reception or other external issues, the phenomenon has become rare as of the late 2010s, with networks and services more apt to air the entire series run, or through another venue to ensure the entire work will air as originally intended.
+It also does not apply to series where a lead actor, producer, or writer died suddenly, and the network and the show's personnel agreed mutually to end the series, airing the final produced and completed episodes as a tribute to their departed colleague.